 Weasels are in this same rodent family and are also a duck predator.
 While they cannot get through a hole as small as a mink, they can squeeze into smaller spaces than many folks realize.
 Follow the burrowing predator and mink prevention tips to help keep weasels out of your duck house, as well.

 I once had a raccoon reach in through chicken wire to grab at keets (young guineas) inside of a brooder that had always only been used in the garage.
-My rookie mistake by letting the brooder be taken outside to acclimate the guineas into but still keeping them separated cost four lives.
+My rookie mistake by letting the brooder be taken outside to acclimate the guineas but still keep them separated cost four lives.
 The raccoon would grab and hold onto a guinea that ran by and eat off of it until it could hold or reach it no longer and then maneuver around the brooder sides and roof to grab at another one.

 Raccoons often seek out eggs, ducklings, and chicks, but that definitely should not lull you into a false sense of security.
 A coon WILL attack a mature duck if it is hungry enough – especially if no livestock guardian dog, guineas, or rooster is around to scare it off.
 I raise chickens, ducks, and guineas together for just this reason, to help protect the flock from common chicken and duck predators.

-Solar motion detector lights and motion activated decoys can also help scare away raccoons.
+Solar motion detector lights and motion-activated decoys can also help scare away raccoons.

 Foxes have been getting into hen houses since the beginning of time.
 Unlike coyotes and bobcats, they will frequently attack during daylight hours and can be as brazen as they are sly and quick.